 We took a bus from Trujillo to Huaraz which takes around 7 hours.
 Going from the warmth into the cold Andes was a bit of a shock for us.
-Temperature wise and also regarding the altitude.
-We quickly put our alpaca sweaters on and drunk some coca tea.
+Temperature-wise and also regarding the altitude.
+We quickly put our alpaca sweaters on and drink some coca tea.
 Cruz del Sur doesn’t have a direct bus to Huaraz so we took a company called Linea.
-Huaraz is the capital of Ancash region and the city has an elevation of approximately 3.050 meters.
+Huaraz is the capital of the Ancash region and the city has an elevation of approximately 3.050 meters.

 LAGUNA 69 TREK

 This is another trek you can do in 1 day.
 We woke up very early at 3 AM and drove about 3 hours to the spot where we had breakfast and enjoyed sunrise.
 We were so high that we saw snow.
 From there, we hiked about 4 hours in order to get to Laguna 69.
 I definitely recommend to do the trek with Akilpo Hostel as they take an alternative route.
 Most of the hikers start and end the trek at the same spot which makes it quite boring.
 The trek we took will start with a view on Huascarán Sur.
 The highest peak in Peru with an elevation of 6.768 meters.